Ask AI

 Testnet evidence

 Use for TN12 or other testnet work with accepted transactions, artifacts, and commands.
-Testnet evidence is useful without being a mainnet product claim.
+Testnet evidence helps without becoming a mainnet product claim.

 Targeted or roadmap

-Use for Toccata, covenant IDs, Silverscript, sequencing commitments, vProgs, or other work before mainnet activation.
-Say what source supports the target.
+Use for Toccata, covenant IDs, Silverscript, sequencing commitments, vProgs, or other work before product readiness.
+Say what source supports the label.

 Research